 With a considerable background in commercial and industrial ceramics, Mark Mitchell completed his Bachelor of Fine Arts (Ceramics) at Otago School of Art in 2001.
 Following time spent as the Head of the Ceramics Department of the Hungry Creek Art School (Auckland), Mitchell has worked as a fulltime ceramist since 2005.
 In 2007 Mitchell spent seven weeks in China as a selected guest of the FuLe International Ceramic Art Museums, working alongside other Australasian ceramists.
 In 2009 he was awarded a three month residency in Shigaraki Cultural Ceramic Park, Japan.

-Mitchell has won several prestigious awards including the Portage Ceramic Awards Mention of Excellence 2003; Portage Ceramic Awards Merit Award 2006 and the OBJECTive Art Awards Premier Award 2008.
+Mitchell has won several prestigious awards including the Portage Ceramic Awards Premier Award 2019, the Waiclay National Awards Premier Award 2015, the OBJECTive Art Awards Premier Award 2008 and the Portage Ceramic Awards Merit Award 2006.